Building Resilience For Life

-Alicia is a BACP accredited therapist, parent coach, speaker, author and, most importantly, a mother.
+Alicia is a BACP accredited psychotherapist, parent coach, speaker, author and, most importantly, a mother.

-She works with over a hundred schools delivering talks and workshops to help parents, staff and pupils deepen their understanding of adolescence and promote emotional health and wellbeing.
+She works with over a 150 schools, delivering webinars, talks, workshops and online resources via our Wellbeing Hub, to help parents, staff and pupils deepen their understanding of adolescence, and promote emotional health and wellbeing.

 Dr Ian Drever MB ChB, MRCPsych – Advisory Panel

 Dr Ian Drever MB ChB, MRCPsych is the Founder Director of The Academy of Mental Fitness, a dedicated facility to teach everyone the skills to navigate life effectively.
 Ian is a big believer in the importance of sharing parenting skills far and wide, as he’s seen from clinical experience the impact that such knowledge can have, both for parents as well as for the next generation.
 Prior to this role, he was a practising Consultant Psychiatrist in the NHS and at The Priory.
 His areas of particular interest were the treatment of depression, anxiety and stress, and the importance of early recognition and treatment of mental illness.

 Arthur has spent nearly 20 years in education helping to develop young adults who have the tools to survive and thrive in an ever changing world.